 Third game was Tekken 7.
 Destroyed him.
 He even put the controller down and walked away.
 He goes, “I don’t play this.”
 And then the fourth game was UFC 2.
 I don’t play that game.
 I’m Street Fighter V and Tekken 7.
 There’s a lot of things that need to be fixed in that game.
 And then it was a tiebreaker.
 And then they pull out the last damn game we played: Super Mario Smash Brothers Brawl, and I don’t play that game, and he destroyed me.
 So he won that competition, and I was so pissed.
 So pissed.

-I&T Today: What is the significance of this upcoming fight?
+I&T Today: What is the significance of your next fight fight?
 What does it mean for you professionally?
 What does it mean for the UFC?

 So, that’s the thing for the UFC – having a champion [who is] always showing up, always delivering, always making weight, always ready to put on a great show.
 That’s what it means to the UFC.
 For myself, as a champion and as a guy who came from nothing – a guy who works hard, who only wants to display great mixed martial arts – it’s a huge moment.
 Eleven title defenses.
 I’ll have a new record.
 I’m looking forward to going out there and showcasing my skills and why I’m the best fighter in the world.